 Will I have to pay the transfer fees and commission?

 You can have peace in mind knowing that we will not charge you any sort of fees before, during or after the sales process.
-Our percent-based commission and transfer fees will be paid by the buyers.
+The buyers will bear all costs incurred.